anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 A 2/3 vote is necessary to:

    1. Amend the Constitution, per [Amending the Constitution](#amending-the-constitution)
-   1. Amend the Bylaws, per [Amending The By Laws](#amending-the-by-laws)
+   1. Amend the Bylaws, per [Amending The By Laws](#amending-the-Bylaws)
    1. Remove an Officer.
-   1. Expel a team or player for violations of rules set forth in the Constitution or By-laws.
+   1. Expel a team or player for violations of rules set forth in the Constitution or Bylaws.

 Any decision not listed above shall be decided by simple majority vote.